Docker

 ghcr.io/marmotdata/marmot:latest

-The default username and password is admin:admin
+The default username and password is admin:admin.
+Change this after your first login.

 Configuration